 - 16. Survival.
-Sections 7 through 16, 18 and 19 shall survive the expiration or termination of this Agreement. - 17.
+Sections 7 through 17 and 19 through 20 shall survive the expiration or termination of this Agreement. - 17.
 Counterparts.
 This Agreement may be executed in counterparts, each of which shall be deemed to be an original and all of which together shall be deemed to be one and the same agreement.
 A counterpart executed and transmitted by facsimile shall have the same force and effect as an originally executed counterpart. - 18.
 Attorney's Fees.
 In any action or proceeding to construe or enforce any provision of this Agreement the prevailing party shall be entitled to recover its or his reasonable attorneys' fees and other costs of suit (up to a maximum of \$15,000) in addition to any other recoveries. - 19.
-Section 409A of the Code.
-The intent of the parties is that the payments and benefits under this Agreement comply with or be exempt from Section 409A of the Code, and accordingly, to the maximum extent permitted, this Agreement shall be interpreted to be in compliance therewith.
-Notwithstanding anything in this Agreement to the contrary, any compensation or benefits payable under this Agreement that is designated under this Agreement as payable upon the Executive's termination of employment shall be payable only upon the Executive's "separation from service" with Employer within the meaning of Section 409A of the Code.
-To the extent necessary to comply with Section 409A of the Code, if the period during which the Executive has discretion to execute or to revoke the release of claims straddles two of the Executive's taxable years, then Employer will provide benefits starting in the second of such taxable years, regardless of in which taxable year the Executive actually delivers the executed release to Employer.
-Further, to the extent that any post-termination payments to which Executive becomes entitled under this Agreement constitute deferred compensation subject to Section 409A of the Code, and Executive is deemed at the time of such termination to be a "specified employee" under Section 409A of the Code, then such payment will not be made or commence until the earliest of (i) the expiration of the six (6) month period measured from the date of Executive's "separation from service" and (ii) the date of Executive's death following such "separation from service".
-Upon the expiration of the applicable deferral period, any payments which would have otherwise been made during that period (whether in a single sum or installments) in the absence of this Section 19 will be paid to Executive's beneficiary in one lump sum. - 20.
 No Interpretation of Ambiguities Against Drafting Party.
 This Agreement has been negotiated at arm's length between persons knowledgeable in the matters dealt with herein.
 In addition, each party has been represented by experienced and knowledgeable legal counsel.
 Accordingly, the parties agree that any rule of law, including, but not limited to, California Civil Code Section 1654 or any other statutes, legal decisions, or common law principles of similar effect, that would require interpretation of any ambiguities in this Agreement against the party that has drafted it, is of no application and is hereby expressly waived.
 The provisions of this Agreement shall be interpreted in a reasonable manner to effect the intentions of the parties hereto.